 The objective of this analysis was to examine turbines used as the mechanical driver selected for refrigerant compression.
 The analysis considered the technology, feasibility, cost, and other site-specific factors to control of emissions.
 The BACT analysis confirmed the following levels of control for the compressor turbine drivers:

-NOx: UDLN achieving 9 ppmv NOx @ 15% O2
+NOx: DLN plus SCR achieving 2 ppmv NOx @ 15% O2

 CO: CO Catalyst achieving 10 ppmv (or lower) CO @ 15% O2